וישׂא עיניו וירא והנה שׁלשׁה אנשׁים נצבים עליו וירא וירץ לקראתם מפתח האהל וישׁתחו ארצה׃

 The midrash also tells us that Abraham used to send send his servant Eliezer by the by the byways to 'compel' people to come to his table where after serving them in abundance, he would tell the people of the heavenly source of the food they ate.

-AFTER THIS WE HAVE THE BIRTH OF ISAAC.
+IT IS AFTER THIS THAT WE ARE TOLD OF THE BIRTH OF ISAAC.

 9. The exile of Ishmael

 Avraham did not want to let go of Ishmael.
-It was his son.
-But he did it anyways.
+It was after all his son.
+But he obeyed HaShem anyways.
 Maybe this was a preparatory test for what was to come through Isaac, the son of promise.
 Sending Ishmael away was again cutting off any hope that the promise would be fulfilled.

 Basically what we see in Avraham is that he received a promise, but then all the instructions he received from HaShem seemed to go completely against the fulfillment of that promise.
 In spite of it all, Avraham obeyed.
-That is what faith is!
+That is what faith, confidence in the fulfillment of Hashem's promises looks like!

 When Sarah complained to Avraham about Hagar's attitude, he may have told her, "Hey, this was your idea to start with!"
-When going to HaShem, he was told, "Listen to everything Sarah says to you, because it is your descendants through Yitz'chak who will be counted.
+But checking with HaShem, he heard, "Listen to everything Sarah says to you, because it is your descendants through Yitz'chak who will be counted.

 10. The sacrifice of Isaac

 In Genesis 22 we read about the binding of Isaac on the altar or the Akeida.
 What was the background of it?
-Gen 12:1-3: A yet unfulfilled promise.
+The yet unfulfilled promise of,

 After these things, God tested Avraham.
 He said to him, "Avraham!" and he answered, "Here I am."
 He said, "Take your son, your only son, whom you love, Yitz'chak; and go to the land of Moriyah.
 There you are to offer him as a burnt offering on a mountain that I will point out to you."
 Avraham got up early in the morning, saddled his donkey, and took two of his young men with him, together with Yitz'chak his son.
 He cut the wood for the burnt offering, departed and went toward the place God had told him about.
 On the third day, Avraham raised his eyes and saw the place in the distance.
 Avraham said to his young men, "Stay here with the donkey.
 I and the boy will go there, worship and return to you."
 Avraham took the wood for the burnt offering and laid it on Yitz'chak his son.
 Then he took in his hand the fire and the knife, and they both went on together.
 Yitz'chak spoke to Avraham his father: "My father?"
 He answered, "Here I am, my son."
 He said, "I see the fire and the wood, but where is the lamb for a burnt offering?"
 Avraham replied, "God will provide himself the lamb for a burnt offering, my son"; and they both went on together.
 They came to the place God had told him about; and Avraham built the altar there, set the wood in order, bound Yitz'chak his son and laid him on the altar, on the wood.
 (Gen 22:1-9 CJB)